primatejs/primate/docs/guide/routing.md

 `types/UUID.js` and `types/Uuid.js` all describe different types.

 !!!
-A type predicate function must return exactly `true` (or a Promise that evaluates to that) to pass the check.
+A type predicate function must return exactly `true` to pass the check.
 Primate will not coerce the return value, treating any return value which is not `true` as false.
 !!!

 Types allow for early validation before a route function is being executed.